How Long Does Adoption Take in Yukon? Realistic Timelines by Pathway

 Most adoption timeline guides are written for large provinces like Ontario or British Columbia.
 Those provinces have multiple private agencies, large pools of social workers, and established systems that process hundreds of adoptions per year.

 The Yukon is different in almost every way.
 There are no private adoption agencies in the territory.
-The Department of Health and Social Services (HSS) social workers handle all home studies.
+The Department of Health and Social Services (HSS) social workers handle almost all home studies.
 The Yukon Supreme Court operates on a circuit schedule for rural areas.
-And the 2022 amendments to the Child and Family Services Act added a mandatory First Nations consent requirement that applies to the vast majority of children in care.
+And the 2022 amendments to the Child and Family Services Act added a mandatory First Nations consent requirement for an Indigenous child in the Director's continuing custody.

 These factors mean that even a straightforward adoption takes longer in the Yukon than in larger jurisdictions.